jmcclenon/AWS/IAM.md

 You can use the Access Key ID/Secret Access Key to access AWS via the APIs and command line.
 The username/password cannot be used to access the APIs.

-The Access Key/Secret Key are only accessed once, when the user is created, and must be downloaded when presented, usually in CSV format.
+The Access Key/Secret Key can only be accessed once, when the user is created, and must be downloaded when presented, usually in CSV format.
 If these keys are lost, they must be regenerated, resulting in different keys.

 It is a best practice to setup [Multi-factor Authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) on your root account.